fitchmultz/FireScraper/docs/API_REFERENCE.md

 ## Rate Limiting

-- Each endpoint has specific rate limits
+Each endpoint has specific rate limiting modes:

+- Scrape mode for scraping endpoints
+- Crawl mode for crawling endpoints
+- Map mode for mapping endpoints
+- Search mode for search endpoints
+- Extract mode for extraction endpoints
+- CrawlStatus mode for status endpoints

-- Rate limit information is returned in response headers:
+Rate limit information is returned in response headers:

 - `X-RateLimit-Limit`
 - `X-RateLimit-Remaining`
 - `X-RateLimit-Reset`

+## Credit System

+Each request requires a minimum number of credits:

+- Single page operations: 1 credit
+- Batch operations: 1 credit per URL
+- Search operations: Based on limit parameter
+- Map operations: 1 credit minimum

+Insufficient credits will result in a 402 Payment Required response.

+## URL Restrictions

+Some URLs may be blocked for various reasons (e.g., security, terms of service).
+Attempting to access blocked URLs will result in a 403 Forbidden response.

 ## Error Responses